exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - Its change output should be not spent.
 That means that the specified validator believes there was no following anchoring transactions after this one
-- Among all bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height
+- Among all Bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height
 - If multiple transactions respond to previous conditions, any of them may be chosen as a LECT.